jabhij/Twitter_Data_Analysis/How_To/Twitter_Appreciation.md

 ### What is it?

-Appriciating `people / organizations(top or beginners), influencers` etc on their tweets on regular basis.
+Appreciating `people / organizations(top or beginners), influencers` etc on their tweets on regular basis.
 It can be done `daily, weekly, twice a tweek or weekends`.

 ### How to?